BaseMax/TypeScriptChatWebSocket/README.md

 - `/api/group`: Sends a message to a group.
 Expects a JSON payload with the group_name and the message.
 - `/api/channel/join`: Joins a public channel.
 Expects a JSON payload with the channel_name.
 - `/api/channel/leave`: Leaves a public channel.
 Expects a JSON payload with the channel_name.
-- `/api/channel/messages/:channel_name`: Retrieves the message history for a specific public channel.
+- `/api/channel/messages`: Retrieves the message history for a specific public channel.Expects a JSON payload with the channel_name.
-- `/api/user/:username/status`: Retrieves the status (online, offline, etc.) of a specific user.
+- `/api/user/status`: Retrieves the status (online, offline, etc.) of a specific user.
+Expects a JSON payload with the username.
-- `/api/user/:username/direct-messages`: Retrieves the direct message history between the logged-in user and another user (:username).
+- `/api/user/direct-messages`: Retrieves the direct message history between the logged-in user and another user (:username).
 - `/api/user/groups`: Retrieves a list of groups that the logged-in user belongs to.

 ### Handling WebSocket Events